leonardobfn/PmsArticle/README.md

 # PMS

-- The simulation results are in the file Simulations_Results.xlsx
+- The simulations results are in the file Simulations_Results.xlsx
 - Code to reproduce the article's application
 - For installation:
   - Dowload R and Rstudio